locka99/opcua/docs/setup.md

 You should use the MSYS2/MingW64 Shell.
 You may have to tweak your .bashrc to ensure that both Rust and MinGW64 binaries are on your `PATH` but once that's done you're good to go.

-### MSVC
+### Visual Studio

-Microsoft Visual Studio is a commercial product although it comes as a free community version for non-commercial use:

-1. Install Microsoft Visual Studio.
+1. Install [Microsoft Visual Studio](https://visualstudio.microsoft.com/).
 You must install C++ and 64-bit platform support.
 2. `rustup toolchain install stable-x86_64-pc-windows-msvc`
 3. Download and install http://slproweb.com/download/Win64OpenSSL-1_1_0i.exe
 4. Set an environment variable `OPENSSL_DIR` to point to the installation location, e.g. `C:\OpenSSL-Win64`

 Ensure that `%OPENSSL_DIR%\bin` is on your `PATH`.

 Note this is a 64-bit build.
-I haven't tried building 32-bits but it would probably work by adjusting the settings above.
+I haven't tried building 32-bits but it may work by adjusting 64 to 32 as required.

 ## Linux

 How you do this depends on your dist, either through `apt-get` or `dnf`.

 1. Install latest stable rust, e.g. via `rustup`
 2. Install gcc and OpenSSL development libs & headers, e.g. `sudo apt-get gcc libssl-dev`

+Adjust your package names as appropriate for other versions of Linux.

 ## Workspace Layout